GFaure9/yaml-ML/README.md

 Now that the package is installed, let's have a look to a practical example.

-Let's say that we have a dataset of
+Let's say that we have a dataset of customers information like this one:

+And that we want to build a model to predict the `???`.

+To do this, for instance, we will:
+1) Preprocess the features values
+2) Choose a model and set its hyperparameters

+Let's say that for the **Step 1** we want to do the following preprocessing:
+- on *???*:
+- on *???*: